sonic-net/SONiC/doc/acl/Extend-L3V6ACLs.md

 1. Support v6 and v4 ACL rules with a single underlying SAI ACL table.
    * This will be enabled only on platforms needing this optimization.
 2. Allow the operator the flexibility to choose when to use this optimization
-3. Reduce the amount of changes that the operator must do to their existing ACL configuration to use this optimization.

 ### Architecture Design

  ACL Orchagent is enhanced to achieve these requirements.
-This design is largely similar to the existing optimization done in SONiC for Mirror ACL tables.
-There are no architecture changes to current SONiC.
+There are no architecture changes.

 ### High-Level Design

 The following design options were considered for implementing this solution:
 -  **Option-A**: Follow the existing SONiC behavior to combine Mirror ACL table and MirrorV6 ACL table.
 -  **Option-B**: Extend the existing L3V6 ACL table type to include v4 fields.
--  **Option-C**: Create a new ACL table type that combines v4 and v6 say L3V4V6.
+-  **Option-C**: Create a new ACL table type called L3V4V6 that combines v4 and v6.

 #### Option-A: Follow the _existing_ optimization for Mirror ACL table